4 days in Malta without a car

 Malta is a beautiful country that offers something for everyone.
 Whether you’re looking for fascinating history, stunning beaches, or nightlife and entertainment, Malta has it all.

-In this blog post, I will provide a detailed Malta 4-day itinerary for first-time visitors to the country.
+In this blog post, I will provide you with a detailed Malta 4-day itinerary for first-time visitors to the country, that can be easily followed without renting a car.
 I’ll show you the best places to visit and things to do in Malta so that you can make the most of your time there!

 Also, make sure to pack your camera, because there are many beautiful photo spots in Malta that will make any memories last forever.